UnpredictablePrashant/EngagementAI/README.md

 - inputpath : Input path of the Sample Video
 - fps : Frame per second
 - imageExt : File extension.
-This archetecture supports only *.jpg format
+This architecture supports only *.jpg format
 - OutputName : Alias of the output file name

 If you don't want to involve in complexity of input argument, then just insure that your video should be available at `./db/input/videos/SourceDump` and run below mentioned code.
 Script will dump your images at `./db/input/videos/OutputDump/frame*.jpg` with an alias of `frame`.